Jonathan Larson Performing Arts Foundation

-The Jonathan Larson Performing Arts Foundation was a foundation started in 1997 by the family and friends of Jonathan Larson, composer of the musical Rent.
+The Jonathan Larson Performing Arts Foundation was a foundation started in 1996 by the family and friends of Jonathan Larson, composer of the musical Rent.
 From 1997 to 2008, the foundation awarded grants to musical theatre composers, lyricists and book writers.
 Following the 2008 grants, the program was shifted to the American Theatre Wing, where it continues as the Jonathan Larson Grants.

+Notable Events and Activities

+"Today 4 U" Benefit Concert (1997)

+On March 3, 1997, the Jonathan Larson Performing Arts Foundation presented a benefit concert titled "Today 4 U".
+The event featured performers who had been involved in Jonathan Larson's various projects throughout his career.
+The concert showcased a selection of songs from Larson's wider catalogue, including material from his musicals tick, tick...BOOM!, early versions of Rent, Sacred Cows, Away We Go!, and his unproduced musical Superbia.

+Setlist

+The following songs were performed at the concert: